rachana-paudel/AWS_Solution_Architect/EC2/README.md

 + ENI is a logical component in a VPC that represent a virtual card
 + They are what gives ec2 instances access to the network.
 It be used outside the ec2 instances as well
 + example we have 1 A.Z and 1 ec2 instance and to it is attached on eth0, your primary ENI which provide your EC2 instance network connectivity and Private IP
-+ we cana lso have secondary ENI with eth1
++ we can also have secondary ENI with eth1
 + It can have primary private ipv4, one or more secondary ipv4
 + 1 elastic ipv4 per private ipv4
 + 1 or more security group